amplitude/Amplitude-Node/packages/node/README.md

 const amplitudeClient = init('YOUR_API_KEY', { retryClass: new OfflineRetryHandler('YOUR_API_KEY') })
 ```

+As well as a `BaseRetryHandler` that does **no** retrying at all but contains several helper functions to extend from.
 ## Need Help?
 If you have any problems or issues over our SDK, feel free to [create a github issue](https://github.com/amplitude/Amplitude-Node/issues/new) or submit a request on [Amplitude Help](https://help.amplitude.com/hc/en-us/requests/new).